ursa-mikail/threat_modeling_framework_and_sop/readme.md

 ---

 ### Step 2: Determine the strata(s) involved for the solution
-This step involves identifying the strata(s) involved in the solution, encompassing the 7-strata domain, which includes Infrastructure (Network), Service (including Applications), System, Platform (Computing Language), Protocol, Algorithm, and Hardware.
+Step 2 of the threat modeling process involves identifying the strata(s) involved of the solution, encompassing the 7-strata domain, which includes Infrastructure (Network), Service (including Applications), System, Platform (Computing Language), Protocol, Algorithm, and Hardware.

 #### Step Breakdown
 | Step | Input | Means | Participants | Output |